KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
+3. Repository name and main js file name is not the same.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.
+6. Warning: No LICENSE file.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Dorba-Trails by drventure](https://github.com/drventure/MMM-Dorba-Trails)